jate-koh/jate-koh-frontend/README.md

-# ✨ Jate Koh Personal Webpage
+# ✨ Jate Koh's Frontend

 ### 📖 Description

-For my personal usage, of course...
+Personal website's frontend.
+This is where I put all my frontend code for my personal website.
+Created for the purpose of learning web development, and to showcase my work.

 For now, it's really serve no true purpose whatsoever, other than be a place to show others *my noob and non-existent web dev skillz*, and possibly embarass myself at the same time...